 As with a hybel, check what's included.
 There will be shared costs for the apartment building (lighting and cleaning of common areas etc) but these are paid for by the landlord, which drives your rent up in the first place.
 Not the cheapest way of living, but a preferable choice for many once they have decided upon a location.

-Finally, houses range from rekkehus, a terraced style townhouse that often resembles an apartment, to large multi-room detached houses with gardens.
-The most expensive option and only one to consider if you are committing to Norway long-term with a family.
+Finally, houses range from rekkehus, a terraced style townhouse that often resembles an apartment, to large multi-room detached houses (enebolig) with gardens.
+This is the most expensive option and only one worth considering if you are committing to Norway long-term with a family.

 Where to find rental accommodation